 Begin your day at Pena Palace

-As soon as you arrive in Sintra by train, exit the train station to your right and queue up for Bus #434.
-Take the first available bus and head straight to Pena Palace which is located at the highest point on the hill.
-Skip Sintra City Center and Moorish Castle for now.
+When you arrive in Sintra by train, exit the train station to your right and queue up for Bus #434 (Pena Circuit).
+Take the first available bus and head straight to Pena Palace, which is located at the highest point on the hill.
+For now, skip Sintra City Center and Moorish Castle.

 There are usually 3 queues to get into the Pena Palace.